 National Forest Foundation (NFF)Suggest an update

 Applicant type: Nonprofit College / University Indigenous Group Elementary / Secondary School

-Location of project: Counties in Colorado: Eagle County, Garfield County, Gunnison County, Mesa County, Moffat County, Pitkin County, Rio Blanco County, Routt County, Summit County Expand all
+Location of project: Counties in Colorado: Eagle County, Garfield County, Gunnison County, Mesa County, Moffat County, Pitkin County, Rio Blanco County, Routt County, Summit County Show all

 About this funder:

-- Engaging youth (15-25), volunteers, or diverse, underserved or under-engaged populations in hands-on stewardship activities; and/or
+- Engaging youth, volunteers, or diverse, underserved or under-engaged populations in hands-on stewardship activities; and/or

-SCF and FSF support results-oriented, on-the-ground, citizen-involved projects that maintain and/or restore forest resiliency by:
+The NFF supports results-oriented, on-the-ground, citizen-involved projects that maintain and/or restore ecosystem resiliency on National Forests by:

-- Promoting forest structural complexity, function and diversity over time; and/or
+- Promoting ecosystem structure, function and diversity; and/or

 - Promoting forest health through the removal or control of non-native invasive species, and/or reintroduction of native plants and trees.